 The high-speed ferries cost significantly more for the distance covered, but they are still reasonable.
 For example, €22 to go from Mykonos to Paros and €29 from Paros to Ios, in just 40 and 55 minutes, respectively.

 Popular inter-island connections have frequent departures.
-But some out of the way islands have infrequent ferry service even in high season, and many inter-island connections of interest to tourists just don't exist as a one-ferry hop.
+But some out of the way islands have infrequent ferry service even in high season, and many inter-island connections of possible interest to tourists just don't exist as a one-ferry hop.
 Santorini-Patmos, anyone?
 There is no such ferry — you have to make connections on two or three ferries to go between those islands.
 That's fine, stop off along the way and see some other islands!

 Start planning your trip!
 The below search engine let you look up ferry schedules, and you can purchase your tickets on line.